 - (1) In case of delay in performance the aggrieved party may in a notice to the defaulting party fix an additional period of time for performance.
-When the delay does not amount to a fundamental non-performance under Article 1 the additional period, if not of reasonable length, shall be extended to a reasonable length. - (2) If a defaulting party fails to perform before the time allowed him under paragraph (1) has expired the aggrieved party may declare the contract terminated if he has not already provided for its termination in his notice to the defaulting party.
+When the delay does not amount to a fundamental non-performance under Article 10 the additional period, if not of reasonable length, shall be extended to a reasonable length. - (2) If a defaulting party fails to perform before the time allowed him under paragraph (1) has expired the aggrieved party may declare the contract terminated if he has not already provided for its termination in his notice to the defaulting party. - (3) Paragraph (2) does not apply when the obligation which has not been performed is only a minor part of the defaulting party's contractual obligation.

-Article 12 (Notice of termination)
+Article 12 (Notice of termination

-(1) A party will lose his right to declare the contract terminated for non-performance unless he gives notice of termination to the other party within a reasonable time after he has or ought to have become aware of the non-performance.

-- (2) A party to whom performance has been tendered late will lose any right he may have to declare the contract terminated unless he gives notice of termination to the other party within a reasonable time after he has or ought to have become aware of the tender. - (3) Where no performance has been tendered notice in accordance with paragraph (1) is required only when the aggrieved party has reason to believe that the defaulting party intends to tender performance.
+- (1) A party will lose his right to declare the contract terminated for non-performance unless he gives notice of termination to the other party after he has or ought to have become aware of the non-performance. - (2) A party to whom performance has been offered late will lose any right he may have to declare the contract terminated unless he gives notice of termination to the other party after he has or ought to have become aware of the offer. - (3) Where no performance has been offered notice in accordance with paragraph (1) is required only when the aggrieved party has reason to believe that the defaulting party intends to offer performance. - (4) A notice by the aggrieved party under the preceding paragraphs must be given within reasonable time after that party has become or ought to have become aware of the non-performance (paragraph (1)) or the offer (paragraph (2)).